 Three more-subtle differences are that instead of feathers atop her cap, there are leaves; the two “applied” components of her chatelaine have been omitted; and the fingers of her left hand are not separated as in the earlier versions.

 The one puzzling thing about this specific piece is that there is no sculpture number; it is signed simply Cybis U.S.A. in brown paint, with no other designation.
-There are three possible explanations for this:
+There are two possible explanations for this:

 Name Index of Cybis Sculptures